english-blog/english-blog.github.io/_posts/2013-09-29-blueprint-for-life-find-yours.md

 Once you have the list of values to live by - think through each of the values in the list.
 Think about when this value would have been added to your blueprint.
 Think about the situation that caused you to adhere to this value.
 You will be surprised that most of your core values were formed during your childhood, mostly from your parents and society.

 Many times, you may not be able to point out a specific situation that changed your blueprint.
 It could be a series of experiences that caused the change in you.
 That's fine.
 Evaluate that specific value for its relevance to today.
-If you continue with this value, will you achieve your goals or will you continue to be happy?.
-Will this value be relevant in the future?.
-What is the downside of continuing this value in your life?.
-Are ready for that?.
+If you continue with this value, will you achieve your goals or will you continue to be happy?
+Will this value be relevant in the future?
+What is the downside of continuing this value in your life?
+Are ready for that?

 Once you completed the evaluation of that specific value in your blueprint, move on to the next value.
 When the evaluation of all the values is complete, your life becomes crystal clear for you.
 You know what to do and what not to do.
-You precisely know how to react to a specific situation that is in conflict with your value system.
+You precisely know how to react to a specific situation that conflicts with your value system.
 Your life becomes easy.

 ### Updating your blueprint